westfort42/school/software-engineering/pre-midterm.md

 ######Back To Agile Wizardry
 Super Important Stuff
-- Focus on freauent delivery of software
+- Focus on frequent delivery of software
 - Complete each feature before moving onto the next
 - Apply the 80/20 principle (80% of work is produced by 20% of the system.
 I think this means that for every 100 lines of code, 80 should be unit tests.
 The other 20 should be functional tests you amateur)
 - Testing is integrated throughout the project